Researchers use AI to predict heart attack mortality rate

 In the end, the team decided to look at the data based on admissions — 5,436 with a diagnosis of AMI or premenstrual syndrome (PMS), the latter of which is associated with heart palpitations — rather than individuals.
 That was because in some cases, patients survived a year in one admission but didn’t survive a year in another.

-The researchers preprocessed the records to remove duplicates, multiple treatments for the same admission, correct data entry errors, and remove outliers.
-And to compare performance across several different machine learning models, they tapped Waikato Environment for Knowledge Analysis (WEKA), a Java-based software developed at the University of Waikato, New Zealand.
+The researchers preprocessed the records to remove duplicates, multiple treatments for the same admission, data entry errors, and outliers.
+To compare performance across several different machine learning models, they tapped Waikato Environment for Knowledge Analysis (WEKA), a Java-based software developed at the University of Waikato, New Zealand.

-Using Google’s open-source TensorFlow framework on a PC with a 2.2GHz Intel Core i7 processor, the team trained more than a dozen classification algorithms on the corpus, including AdaBoost, Attribute Selected Classifier, Bayes Net, Classification Via Regression, and Decision Stump, to name a few.
+Using Google’s open source TensorFlow framework on a PC with a 2.2GHz Intel Core i7 processor, the team trained more than a dozen classification algorithms on the corpus, including AdaBoost, Attribute Selected Classifier, Bayes Net, Classification Via Regression, and Decision Stump, to name a few.

-In tests, two AI models — Logistic Model Trees (LMT) and Simple Logistic algorithms — performed better than the rest, achieving 85.12 percent accuracy in identifying the 30 percent of patients from the dataset (1,629) who died within one year of admission.
+In tests, two AI models — the Logistic Model Trees (LMT) and Simple Logistic algorithms — performed better than the rest, achieving 85.12 percent accuracy in identifying the 30 percent of patients from the dataset (1,629) who died within one year of admission.
 (A third algorithm, J48, followed close behind with 84.88 percent accuracy.)
-Interestingly, a deep neural network model — a model with layers of mathematical functions that loosely mimic the behavior neurons in the human brain — outperformed all other algorithms in terms of its ability to identify patients who died within one year.
+Interestingly, a deep neural network model — a model with layers of mathematical functions that loosely mimic the behavior neurons in the human brain — outperformed all of the machine learning algorithms studied in its ability to identify patients who died within one year.

 “This reflects a common understanding in data science that there is no universally applicable algorithm that outperforms all the other algorithms all the time,” the researchers wrote.
 “There are many factors that can affect mortality rates following a myocardial infarction.
 Figuring out a way to utilize the information regarding these factors will assist in accurately predicting possible outcomes.”

-The paper’s authors note that the imbalanced dataset (30 percent of one-year mortality cases) was a limited factor for the study, as was data gaps like missing lab and chart values.
-But they contend that the results show correct diagnosis and treatment of AMI have a demonstrable effect on one-year mortality.
+The paper’s authors note that the imbalanced dataset (30 percent of one-year mortality cases) was a limiting factor for the study, as were data gaps like missing lab and chart values.
+But they contend that the results show that correct diagnosis and treatment of AMI have a demonstrable effect on one-year mortality.

 “As seen from this dataset, there is not one specific factor that provides the needed predictability information, while being able to include all relevant criteria leads to improved predictions,” they wrote.
 “The improved predictability obtained by using machine learning can help at-risk patients strive for compliance to treatment plans to improve mortality risk.”